Auglaize River

+Description

-The river rises in southeastern Allen County, approximately 10 mi southeast of Lima and 12 mi north of Indian Lake.
+The Auglaize River rises in southeastern Allen County, approximately 10 mi southeast of Lima and 12 mi north of Indian Lake.
 It flows southwest to Wapakoneta, then generally north in a zigzag course, past Delphos, Fort Jennings and Oakwood.
 It joins the Maumee from the south at Defiance, approximately 2 mi east of the mouth of the Tiffin River at 41.286893°N 84.356527°W.

 It receives the Ottawa River from the southeast in western Putnam County, northwest of Lima.
 It also receives the Blanchard River in western Putnam County.
 It receives the Little Auglaize River from the south in eastern Paulding County.
 It receives Flatrock Creek from the west in northeastern Paulding County.

+A portage from the headwaters of the Great Miami River to the south bend of the Auglaize made it part of an important link between the watershed of the Ohio (and the Mississippi) and Lake Erie and the St. Lawrence watershed, heavily settled in pre-Columbian times.

 During the days of the Ohio Country in the 18th century, the area around the river was inhabited by the Ottawa.
-During the mid-1790s the area near the mouth of the Auglaize surpassed Kekionga to the west as the center of Indian influence.
+During the mid-1790s, the area near the mouth of the Auglaize surpassed Kekionga to the west as the center of Indian influence.
 Fort Defiance was constructed in 1794 near the confluence of the Auglaize and the Maumee by General Mad Anthony Wayne.
 Fort Amanda, constructed along the river southwest of Lima in 1812, was an important American outpost during the War of 1812.

 Variant names

-According to the Geographic Names Information System, the Auglaize River has also been known as:
+According to the Geographic Names Information System, the Auglaize River has also had the following names: